 The message is clear: Gas theft takes lives and it’s not worth it.
 Don’t be tempted to tamper.
 If you suspect it, report it following the steps below.

-If you are struggling with energy bills, there is support available through our Centres for warmth, to help with income maximisation, debt advice, and energy efficiency advice.
+If you are struggling to manage your energy bills, there is support available through our Centres for warmth, to help with income maximisation, debt advice, and energy efficiency advice.

 As per our transportation licence governed by Ofgem, we investigate and use reasonable endeavours to recover charges relating to unregistered usage.
 Here are some important details about gas theft, to help you understand, identify, and report gas theft.